CAPITAL GAINS TAX

 The disposal date isn’t necessarily when you physically receive the money; it can be when contracts are exchanged like when purchasing residential property.

-From 6 April 2020, UK resident individuals disposing of residential property (where a tax charge arises) will need to report the disposal and pay any Capital Gains Tax within 30 days of completion.
+From 6 April 2020, UK resident individuals disposing of residential property (where a tax charge arises) will need to report the disposal and pay any Capital Gains Tax within 60 days of completion.
 This has been the case for non-UK residents since April 2015.
-This now applies to non-UK resident individuals with regard to all types of land and property disposals, unless an exemption applies.
+This now applies to non-UK resident individuals with regard to all types of land and property disposals (rebased at April 2019), unless an exemption applies.

 Certain assets which have a useful life not exceeding 50 years are exempt from Capital Gains Tax unless they have been used in a trade like racehorses, computers, plant and machinery, which includes items such as clocks and watches.